 It's price that really helps Hisense TVs stand out.
 Its 4K TVs are often several hundred pounds cheaper than their rivals.

-It now makes OLED and quantum dot sets, but some of its TVs are classified as ULED.
+It has made OLED and quantum dot sets, but some of its TVs are classified as ULED.
 Rather than being a specific type of display, ULED is actually a number of different technologies designed to improve picture quality.

-Below we cover exactly what technology you'll see in Hisense TVs and how they differ from more established brands.
-We also detail everything we know about its 2020 ranges.
+Below, we cover exactly what technology you'll see in Hisense TVs and how they differ from more established brands.
+We also detail everything we know about its ranges.

 Hisense TV technology explained

 It used to be the case that Hisense couldn't match the likes of LG and Samsung when it came to features, but that's not a fair assessment any more.
 Hisense sets are packed with interesting options and envelope-pushing technology.